Zacks: Brokerages Anticipate Fidelity National Information Services, Inc. (NYSE:FIS) Will Announce Quarterly Sales of $3.44 Billion

-Brokerages expect that Fidelity National Information Services, Inc. (NYSE:FIS – Get Rating) will announce sales of $3.44 billion for the current fiscal quarter, Zacks reports.
-Nine analysts have provided estimates for Fidelity National Information Services’ earnings.
-The lowest sales estimate is $3.42 billion and the highest is $3.46 billion.
-Fidelity National Information Services posted sales of $3.22 billion in the same quarter last year, which would indicate a positive year-over-year growth rate of 6.8%.
-The company is expected to announce its next quarterly earnings report on Thursday, May 5th.
+Equities analysts expect that Fidelity National Information Services, Inc. (NYSE:FIS – Get Rating) will report sales of $3.44 billion for the current fiscal quarter, Zacks Investment Research reports.
+Nine analysts have provided estimates for Fidelity National Information Services’ earnings, with the lowest sales estimate coming in at $3.42 billion and the highest estimate coming in at $3.46 billion.
+Fidelity National Information Services reported sales of $3.22 billion during the same quarter last year, which would suggest a positive year over year growth rate of 6.8%.
+The firm is scheduled to announce its next earnings results on Thursday, May 5th.

-According to Zacks, analysts expect that Fidelity National Information Services will report full-year sales of $14.83 billion for the current financial year, with estimates ranging from $14.80 billion to $14.87 billion.
-For the next year, analysts expect that the firm will report sales of $15.95 billion, with estimates ranging from $15.86 billion to $16.14 billion.
-Zacks’ sales averages are a mean average based on a survey of research firms that that provide coverage for Fidelity National Information Services.
+On average, analysts expect that Fidelity National Information Services will report full-year sales of $14.83 billion for the current fiscal year, with estimates ranging from $14.80 billion to $14.87 billion.
+For the next fiscal year, analysts anticipate that the business will post sales of $15.95 billion, with estimates ranging from $15.86 billion to $16.14 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for Fidelity National Information Services.

 Fidelity National Information Services (NYSE:FIS – Get Rating) last announced its quarterly earnings data on Tuesday, February 15th.
 The information technology services provider reported $1.92 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.89 by $0.03.
 Fidelity National Information Services had a return on equity of 8.50% and a net margin of 3.01%.
 The company had revenue of $3.67 billion for the quarter, compared to analysts’ expectations of $3.70 billion.
 During the same quarter in the prior year, the business posted $1.62 EPS.
 The business’s revenue was up 10.7% compared to the same quarter last year.